 The uses of honey syrup are endless.
 Here are a few ways I use in my daily cooking:

 - As a sweetener in cocktails and mocktails: You can pretty much use it in any cocktail or mocktail recipe in place of simple syrup.
-Try my Raspberry Lemon Drop Martini , Blueberry Tequila Cocktail or Strawberry Basil Mocktail to get you started.
+Try my Raspberry Lemon Drop Martini , Blueberry Tequila Cocktail, Strawberry Basil Cocktail in Pitcher, or Strawberry Basil Mocktail to get you started.

 - Coffee, Tea, and even specialty drinks: Add in any warm beverage as a sweetener.
 I usually use it to sweeten my Golden Milk and Ginger Turmeric Tea (my remedy for sore throat).

 - Breakfast items and baked goods: Drizzle it over pancakes, waffles, or brush over cakes for honey flavor.
 It is also a good option if you are following a paleo diet.

 Use this basic recipe to make your own flavored honey syrup.
 Here are a few variations:

 - Honey Lavender Simple Syrup: Of the heat, steep 3 tablespoons of edible lavender flowers (affiliate link) for every cup of honey syrup for a minimum of 15 minutes up to an hour.
 The longer it sits, the stronger it will be.
 Strain and store in an airtight container.

 - Ginger Honey Syrup: Peel an inch of fresh ginger root and chop it into small pieces.
 Bring water and ginger to a boil and let it simmer uncovered for 20 minutes.
 Strain.
 Add honey and mix until it is fully dissolved.